-A assistance animal is defined as any animal with a primary role of providing a person with a disability emotional comfort.
+An emotional support animal is defined as any animal with a primary role of providing a person with a disability emotional comfort.
 These animals are not required to undergo specialized training.
-Assistance animals are not the same as service animals in that they are not individually trained to do work or perform tasks for the benefit of an individual with a disability.
-A request to have a assistance animal in campus housing is considered a request for accommodation and will be reviewed on a case-by-case basis.
+Emotional support animals are not the same as service animals in that they are not individually trained to do work or perform tasks for the benefit of an individual with a disability.
+A request to have an emotional support animal in campus housing is considered a request for accommodation and will be reviewed on a case-by-case basis.
+Emotional support animals are not allowed in other university buildings unless a separate accommodation request has been granted through Student Accessibility Services.
+These requests are also reviewed on a case-by-case basis.

 Expectations, Rights, and Responsibilities Related to the Use of Animals on Campus: